 Where am I NOT allowed to park?

-- Meters (still require payment)
+- Meters and pay stations (still require payment)

 - Allendale Resident Lots